DLR-FT/arinc653-wasm/README.md

   **Reason**: Each partition has multiple processes, which are guaranteed to have a shared address space (ARINC 653 P1-5 chapter 2.3.2).
 The only way to achieve this is if they have shared linear memory.
 To cause that, they all need to import the linear memory.
 - **Choice**: export the function table (via `--export-table` linker flag) **Reason**: In order for the `CREATE_PROCESS` call to succeed, the host environment needs to be able to call a guest environment function identified via an index into said table.
 Exporting the table ensures that the funcref table is accessible from the host environment.

+# Copyright and License

+Copyright © 2025 Deutsches Zentrum für Luft- und Raumfahrt e.V.
+(DLR).

+Licensed under MIT + Apache 2.0 License: If you contribute to this project, you grant a license to use your contributions both under the terms of the MIT and under the terms of the Apache 2.0 license.
+If you use this project, you can choose whether to use it under the terms of the MIT license or under the terms of the Apache 2.0 license.